mar7inb/mar7inb/README.md

 I'm an Information Technology professional with a strong interest in Cybersecurity.
 Strong commitment to continuous learning and passion for safeguarding digital environments.

-- 🔭 I’m currently working on sharpening my cybersecurity skills.
+- 🔭 I’m currently working on sharpening my Cybersecurity skills.
 - 📚 Microsoft Windows Defender | Windows Firewall | Network traffic analysis using TCPDump and Wireshark | Linux | Python
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/martin-b-1362a5223/)